emfcamp/micropython/README.md

 of Python 3.x on microcontrollers and small embedded systems.
 You can find the official website at [micropython.org](http://www.micropython.org).

-WARNING: this project is in beta stage and is subject to changes of the code-base, including project-wide name changes and API changes.
+WARNING: this project is in beta stage and is subject to changes in the code-base, including project-wide name changes and API changes.

 MicroPython implements the entire Python 3.4 syntax (including exceptions,